gauge-sh/tach/docs/why-modguard.md

 # Why modguard?

 ## The Problem
 We built `modguard` to solve a recurring problem that we've experienced on software teams -- **code sprawl**.
-Unintended cross-module imports would tightly couple together what used to be independent domains, and eventually create **"balls of mud"**.
+Unintended cross-package imports would tightly couple together what used to be independent domains, and eventually create **"balls of mud"**.
 This made it harder to test, and harder to make changes.
-Mis-use of modules which were intended to be private would then degrade performance and even cause security incidents.
+Mis-use of packages which were intended to be private would then degrade performance and even cause security incidents.

 This would happen for a variety of reasons: